How does mortgage interest work?

 Mortgage interest rate FAQs

-• Mortgage rates fluctuate frequently, so what’s considered “good” changes over time.
-While you can compare mortgage rates online, you’ll also need to compare quotes specifically tailored to your situation in order to find a good rate.
+Mortgage rates fluctuate frequently, so what’s considered “good” changes over time.
+While you can compare mortgage rates online, you’ll also need to compare quotes specifically tailored to your situation to find a good rate.
 One rule of thumb is to get at least three offers so you know what rates are available based on your credit and financial profile.
 Be sure to give each lender the same information to go on, and try to get quotes within the same day, if possible.
-If you find an affordable rate, consider locking it in.

-• Mortgage rates change constantly.
-If you find a competitive rate with a lender you like, it might be worth locking it in before it increases.
+Mortgage rates change constantly.
+If you find a competitive rate with a lender you like, it might be worth locking in that rate before it increases.

 Before you decide to itemize deductions, however, consult with an accountant or tax professional.